Family Lawyer Financing of Retainer Fees

-This list of financing options is intended for your general information and to help you decide which, if any, of these options best fits your needs for financing to pay for our family law attorney retainer fees, if you lack the ability to make a starting retainer payment.
+This list of options for family lawyer financing is intended for your general information and to help you decide which, if any, of these options best fits your needs for lawyer financing to pay for our attorney retainer fees, if you lack the ability to make an up-front retainer payment.

-An important way to classify loans is between those for which the borrowers puts up a collateral property that can be repossessed by the lender and those with no collateral.
+An important way to classify loans to finance a family lawyer's retainer fees is between those for which the borrowers puts up a collateral property that can be repossessed by the lender and those with no collateral.
 The loans without collateral are also known as personal loans, when made to individual consumers.

 Usually, other things equal, loans with collateral have lower interest rates.
 But there are many other factors that can affect the interest rate you will pay and its other loan terms, such as number of months of payment.
-Some of these are your credit score, the ratio of (a) monthly payments on the total of your existing and new loan to (b) your income, or the percent of your credit card borrowing limit that you are using.
+Some of these are your credit score, the number of months to repay the loan and the ratio of (a) monthly payments on the total of your existing and new loan to (b) your income, or the percent of your credit card borrowing limit that you are using.

 If you have a car with no outstanding loan, these types of loans can be a viable choice.
 They can be obtained relatively quickly and at lower interest rates than personal loans, given the same credit score and other credit rating considerations used by lenders.
 And remember that, on car loans, you usually get a lower interest rate at credit unions or banks than at car dealers.

 If your car currently does have a loan, but it is worth more than the loan, you could refinance it with a larger loan balance.
 But this is likely to have this disadvantage: Your car has gotten older since you last financed it and you are borrowing a higher percentage of its value.
 On both of these counts, you are likely to have to pay a higher interest rate on this new loan.